 High impact people making low impact buildings

-Our one-month natural building intensive puts you at the heart of a natural building project.
+Our one-month natural building workshop intensive puts you at the heart of a natural building project.
 The program is designed to give you hands-on experience with a wide range of building materials, systems and strategies.
-We will undertake a small-scale project that ensures you get to experience all stages of construction, from foundation to final finishes.
+We will undertake a small-scale project that ensures you get to experience all stages of making an eco friendly house, from foundation to final finishes.

-You will learn about the design and construction of modern natural buildings, using materials sourced from the local environment to create healthy, affordable and energy efficient shelter.
+You will learn about the design and construction of modern natural buildings, using materials sourced from the local environment to create a healthy, affordable and energy efficient eco friendly house.

 You will work with teachers and practitioners who are leaders in the field and work with fellow participants who are motivated and enthusiastic